iblai/iblai-js/CONTRIBUTING.md

-# Contributing to IBL AI SDK
+# Contributing to ibl.ai SDK

-Thank you for contributing to the IBL AI SDK!
+Thank you for contributing to the ibl.ai SDK!

 ## Getting Started